bobuk/islands/interactive-answers-eng.md

 #Interactive snippets

-Introduction
+##Introduction

-Yandex has released the ((http://beta.nodejs.test.spec.yandex.ru/ "Islands" platform)), a new interface and tools that let website owners make their search results interactive.
+Yandex has released the «[Islands](http://beta.yandex.com/)» platform)), a new interface and tools that let website owners make their search results interactive.
 In particular, you can:
-  – move data entry to the search results page.
+* move data entry to the search results page.
-  – provide information from your service in real-time.
+* provide information from your service in real-time.
-  – make transactions on the search results page.
+* make transactions on the search results page.

 To create interactive snippets, we offer a ((http://wiki.yandex-team.ru/serp/api/specification#jazykopisanijaform form description language)) and guidelines for preparing the ((http://wiki.yandex-team.ru/serp/api/specification#apidljareal-timevzaimodejjstvija API for real-time interaction)).
 First we document the technologies, then we ((http://wiki.yandex-team.ru/serp/api/specification#primeryinteraktivnyxotvetov review examples)) of how to use them.